 If this were a set-in sleeve and not a raglan, there are two ways to cut the collar and front bodice- as separates or as a cut-in one.

-F/J to C of collar will fit in or sew into A to C of front bodice while F/J to E of collar will sew into the back neck.
+F/J to C of the collar will fit in or sew into A to C of the front bodice while F/J to E of the collar will sew into the back neck.

 Below are what the final pattern pieces for the Melania Trump inauguration outfit designed by Ralph Lauren look like.
 Bear in my mind that this is how I will tackle this design and not necessarily the only possible way the style may be achieved.

 I have done a muslin test of this draft using the set-in sleeve option to test the collar and it turned out okay. (sorry no pix).
 When I do make an actual sample I will put up the picture so watch out for it.